Paul W. Oosterhuis

 • Pfizer Inc. in its proposed combinations with Astra-Zeneca Ltd. and Allergan plc

-Representative domestic mergers and acquisitions include:
+Representative domestic mergers and acquisitions experience includes advising:

 • Schering-Plough Corporation in its $41 billion acquisition by Merck & Co., Inc.